spacetelescope/stenv/docs/source/getting_started.rst

 First, choose and install a Conda client and a base Conda environment on your system:

 - `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ (**recommended**) provides a bare-minimum Conda environment with Python 3.
-- `Mamba <https://mamba.readthedocs.io/en/latest/installation.html>`_ is similar to Miniconda but rewritten in C++.
-It has near-parity of ``conda`` commands with Miniconda and Anaconda.
+- `Mamba <https://mamba.readthedocs.io/en/latest/installation.html>`_ is similar to Miniconda but rewritten in C++, making it significantly faster.
+Currently, ``mamba`` has an almost-identical command parity with Miniconda and Anaconda.
 - `Anaconda <https://www.anaconda.com/distribution/>`_ is Continuum Analytics Inc.'s flagship product, and provides a full-featured Conda root environment as well as hundreds of useful tools, libraries, and utilities by default (OS X users should choose the command-line installer).

 .. _choose_release: